NateEag/how-i-code/drafts/daily-routine.rst

 minutes.
 As the process itself notes, by definition, once you're done you should know what your goals are for the day.

-Tell the team what task you're going to do.
-When the timer goes, let them know whether you got it done or not.

 Now that I've gotten up to date on what's happening in the projects, define my goals for the day in the shared task tracker.